MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/index.md

 [Modules](modules/index.md) |  Reusable components you can use, including new visualizations, data import libraries, and geospatial utilities.
 [Articles](articles/index.md) | Advanced topics and techniques you can use with the Bing Maps V8 Web Control.
 [Supported Browsers](../v8-web-control/supported-browsers.md) | A list of supported browsers for the Bing Maps V8 Web Control.
-[What's New](whats-new.md) | A list of new features that have been added to Bing Maps V8 through one of the regular updates.
 [Developer Resources](../v8-web-control/developer-resources.md) |  Information about support resources and contact details.

 ## Code Optimizations in V8